Water pollution: Sampling, measurements, analysis

-Water pollution may be analyzed through several broad categories of methods: physical, chemical and biological.
+Water pollution may be analysed through several broad categories of methods: physical, chemical and biological.
 Some methods may be conducted in situ, without sampling, such as temperature.
 Others involve collection of samples, followed by specialized analytical tests in the laboratory.
 Standardized, validated analytical test methods, for water and wastewater samples have been published.

 Common physical tests of water include temperature, Specific conductance or electrical conductance (EC) or conductivity, solids concentrations (e.g., total suspended solids (TSS)) and turbidity.
 Water samples may be examined using analytical chemistry methods.
 Many published test methods are available for both organic and inorganic compounds.
 Frequently used parameters that are quantified are pH, BOD, chemical oxygen demand (COD), dissolved oxygen (DO), total hardness, nutrients (nitrogen and phosphorus compounds, e.g. nitrate and orthophosphates), metals (including copper, zinc, cadmium, lead and mercury), oil and grease, total petroleum hydrocarbons (TPH), surfactants and pesticides.

 The use of a biomonitor or bioindicator is described as biological monitoring.
 This refers to the measurement of specific properties of an organism to obtain information on the surrounding physical and chemical environment.
 Biological testing involves the use of plant, animal or microbial indicators to monitor the health of an aquatic ecosystem.
 They are any biological species or group of species whose function, population, or status can reveal what degree of ecosystem or environmental integrity is present.
 One example of a group of bio-indicators are the copepods and other small water crustaceans that are present in many water bodies.
 Such organisms can be monitored for changes (biochemical, physiological, or behavioral) that may indicate a problem within their ecosystem.